Article type icon

 Besides its many other benefits, editing is a valuable opportunity to take your writing out for a test run.
 It's a chance to see what resonates with your reader and what might be confusing.
 This is especially useful if your reader may not have as much in-depth knowledge as you do about a non-fiction topic or if you are introducing your reader to a fictional world that they are unfamiliar with.

 Investing in a good editor helps reduce your overall stress.
 Writing is a solitary pursuit, and simply inviting someone else into your process can be a relief.
 For example, with an editor, it's not just you stressing about incorrect commas or typos.
-Now, you have the support of a trusted individual to help you catch errors, correct muddled text, elevate your tone, and prepare your writing for its grand debut.
+Now, you have the support of a trusted individual to help you catch errors, correct muddled text, elevate your tone, and prepare your writing for its debut.

 Revision is a necessary part of the writing process.
 It helps you improve your writing skills and develop clear, concise writing.
 However, like all good things, too much of it can be a problem.
 Theoretically, you could continue editing your work forever.
 However, if you do, you're effectively stifling the impact your words could have made in the world.
+If your revisions are changing words but not improving overall clarity, it's time to let go.

 Image source: NomadSoul1/elements.envato.com